 If you are travelling with an e-ticket, you generally don’t need to check-in and out.
 The ticket has your name, travel route and the date when it’s valid, and that’s enough.
 However many train stations in the Netherlands are equipped gates, and you need to open them to access the station.

 With your e-ticket you can open the gate by scanning the barcode on the ticket at one of the gates equipped with a barcode reader (in has a “Scan ticket” symbol on its display).

 Travelling 1st and 2nd class

 In most trains you can choose between travelling 1st and 2nd class, which differ in price and comfort of seating.
 The first class compartments have larger seats and more space between them, especially in the Intercity trains.
-The first and second class seating is indicated by the class number on the board of the train.

 1st class seats in a Dutch Intercity train